Caitlin Foord: Second return to Sydney FC (2017–20)

-Portland Thorns, 2018–19
+Portland Thorns (2018–19)

 On 11 January 2018, Foord's rights in the NWSL were traded from Sky Blue to Seattle Reign FC for Katie Johnson and Rebekah Stott.
 Her rights were subsequently traded to the Portland Thorns FC along with a 2020 NWSL 2nd Round draft pick in exchange for US international midfielder Allie Long.
 However, Foord was still playing in the W-League at the time and suffered a serious foot injury in the semi-final that required surgery.
 As a result, she didn't make her debut for the Thorns until 6 August 2018.
 On 14 April 2019, Foord scored her first goal for Portland, in a 2–0 win over Orlando Pride.

 On 8 January 2020, Foord's NWSL rights were traded to Orlando Pride along with Emily Sonnett and two draft picks in exchange for Orlando's No. 1 overall selection in the 2020 NWSL College Draft.

-Arsenal, 2020–present
+Arsenal (2020–present)

 On 24 January 2020, Foord left Sydney FC to sign for FA WSL club Arsenal, becoming the fifth Australian to move to the league during the 2019–20 season.
 She made her debut for the club on 23 February 2020, scoring in a 2–0 FA Cup victory over second division club Lewes.
 The following week, Foord made her second appearance, this time playing the full 90 minutes as Arsenal lost the 2020 FA Women's League Cup Final against Chelsea on 29 February.

-During the 2020–21 season, Foord scored a goal in the 60th minute of the team's 3–1 win against Bristol City.
-On 18 October, she scored a brace against Tottenham Hotspur helping lift Arsenal to a 6–1 win.
+During the 2020–21 season, Foord scored a brace against Tottenham Hotspur helping lift Arsenal to a 6–1 win.

+In June 2023, Foord signed a new contract with the club.
+She gained her 100th appearance for Arsenal against Bristol City on 22 October 2023.

+Foord kicked her first four goal haul for Arsenal during the club's 2024–25 UEFA Women's Champions League qualifier game against Rangers in September 2024, which they won 6-0.
+She was named Arsenal's player of the month for both September 2024 and October 2024.
+Foord also won the club-wide goal of the month for October 2024.
+On 6 February 2025, Foord made her 150th appearance for Arsenal in their narrow 1–2 loss to Manchester City in the Women's League Cup semi-final.
+She scored her 50th goal for the club against Liverpool on 22 March 2025.
+On 24 May 2025, Foord was part of the team that defeated Barcelona 1–0 to claim the 2024–25 UEFA Women's Champions League trophy.

 International career

-Foord has represented Australia on the senior national team as well as the under-17 and under-16 national teams.
-As part of the Australian under-16 national team, Foord helped the team to progress through to the AFC U17 Women's Championship undefeated by scoring a hat-trick in a match against the Philippines.
+Foord has represented Australia on the senior national team as well as the under-16 and under-17 national teams.
+As part of the Australian under-16 national team, Foord helped the team progress undefeated through to the AFC U17 Women's Championship by scoring a hat-trick in a match against the Philippines.